christopherjenness/cribbage-analysis/README.md

 The most important take aways are the average points per hand each strategy generates:
 * **Keeping the cards with the highest score before the cut** gets 8.2 points per hand
 * **Keeping the cards with the highest score after the cut** gets 9.1 points per hand
-* **Keeping the cards with the highest score after the cut** gets 1.6 points per hand
+* **Keeping the cards with the lowest score after the cut** gets 1.6 points per hand
 * **Keeping 4 random cards** gets 4.7 points per hand

 Whats interesting is that if all you do is keep the most scoring cards before the cut, you score only one point less than if you could make a perfect decision knowing what the cut card is.
 I guess all the work I go through trying to calculate expected values in my head on the fly is a waste of time.